• Skip to primary navigation

 • Meat - I use both ground beef and pork for my bolognese.
 The combination adds a ton of flavor and richness to the sauce.
 Ground veal and pancetta are also traditional options that work well in this Bolognese sauce recipe.
 You can add these in addition to the beef and pork, or use them instead of one or the other.

-• Wine – Dry white wine is best when cooking as savory dish like this—use Pinot Grigio, Chardonnay, or Sauvignon Blanc.
-Use extra beef stock if as a substitute if you prefer not to use wine.
-If you don't want to drink the leftovers, use it to make linguine with clams, french onion soup or chicken vesuvio.
+• Wine - Dry white wine is best for a savory dish like this-use Pinot Grigio, Chardonnay, or Sauvignon Blanc.
+Use extra beef stock as a substitute if you prefer not to use wine.
+If you don't want to drink the leftovers, use them to make Linguine with Clams, French Onion Soup, or Chicken Vesuvio.

-• Dairy-Free – Use an unsweetened dairy-free milk alternative to make this a dairy-free Bolognese sauce.
-Since the milk adds richness, oat milk or soy milk work best.
+• Dairy-Free - Use an unsweetened dairy-free milk alternative to make this a dairy-free Bolognese sauce.
+Since the milk adds richness, oat milk or soy milk works best.

 • Spicy - Add ½ teaspoon (or more!) of crushed red pepper flakes with the garlic to infuse your Bolognese sauce with some heat.

-Stir in the garlic and sauté for 1 more minute, then add the ground meats, salt and pepper.
-Cook the meat, breaking it up with a wooden spoon, until it’s browned.
+Add the Meat - Stir in the garlic and sauté for 1 more minute, then add the ground meats, salt, and pepper.
+Cook the meat, breaking it up with a wooden spoon, until it's browned.

 pot with sauteed carrot, onions and celery and ground meat with veggies in a pot.